SamuelB348/GoDo/README.md

 ```

 ### How to run the program
 Change to the `src` directory.
+Inside this folder, put the server executable you want (Linux/Mac/Windows).
 After that, you can run the commands you gave us to connect to the server and play (be careful `test_client.py` became `main.py`):
 ```
 ./gndserver.exe -game dodo -random
 ```